raphydaphy/Q-Operating-System/COMPILING.md

     . ./set_path.sh

-Note: you need to do that every time you start new console sessioi.
+Note: you need to do that every time you start new console session.
 Or permanently change your $PATH.

 Compiling Q-OS
 --------------